 Health and safety depend in large part on the personal decisions of informed individuals.
 Institutions have health and safety responsibilities, but fulfillment of these responsibilities cannot and will not ensure any specific individual's health and safety.
-Too many factors beyond any institution's control are involved.
 Individuals have a critically important role and each is personally responsible for avoiding risk and preventing injuries to themselves before, during, and after study or employment at any institution.

 The NASM standards and applicable guidelines below, and institutional actions taken under their influence or independently do not relieve the individual from personal responsibility for appropriate, prudent, and safe behavior or action, nor do they shift such responsibility and liability for the consequences of inappropriate, imprudent, and/or unsafe behavior or action in any instance or over time to any institution, or to NASM.

 CSUEB is committed to the health and safety of all students, staff, and faculty.
 On campus resources can be found on the University website: Health, Recreation and Safety

 The National Association of Schools of Music (NASM)